 Toxic substances like poisons or household cleaners will likely cause a lot of gagging and vomiting if ingested.
 This is because they are so irritating to the body and cause multiple clinical signs.

 Some cats eat too quickly and this can cause gagging and/or regurgitation of the food.
-This is more common with dry kibble food.
+This so-called “scarf and barf” phenomenon is more common with dry kibble food.

 Giving your cat medication can sometimes cause gagging, especially if the pill or tablet breaks up in their mouth when you’re trying to give them the medication.
 This is because the medicine doesn’t taste very nice and makes your cat feel sick.

-Certain medications can also cause vomiting as a side effect.
-If your cat is gagging since they’ve started a new medication, inform your veterinary clinic immediately.
+Certain medications can also cause nausea or vomiting as a side effect.
+If your cat is gagging and they have recently started a new medication, inform your veterinary clinic immediately.

 Hairballs are a very common reason for gagging in cats.
 As cat parents know, cats spend a huge amount of time grooming.
-They groom themselves with their tongues, which have tiny spikes on them called ‘papillae.’
-These act like a small comb for your cat’s fur.
+They groom themselves with their tongues, which have tiny spikes on them called papillae, which act like a small comb for your cat’s fur.

-During grooming, cats can ingest a lot of the hair and this forms a hairball in your cat’s stomach which they vomit up.
+During grooming, cats can ingest a lot of the hair and this might form a hairball in your cat’s stomach, which they usually vomit up.
 You might notice some bile and mucus along with the hair.
-Some cats struggle to vomit up hairballs, especially if they have long-haired coats.
+Some cats struggle to vomit up hairballs, especially long-haired cats.
 This can cause a lot of gagging and vomiting behavior.